kairosity/mp2-tunnel-focus/testing.md

 ## dynamicPopoverNav()
 __METHOD SUMMARY__: This code creates and sets the options for the tippy.js popover box that this application uses for presenting the various options to the user.
 The code is taken directly from the tippy.js documentation.

-__ISSUE1:__ The popover.
+__ISSUE 1:__ The popover.
 For my application's wireframed design to work, I needed to dynamically summon the navigation popover (containing edit, delete, timers etc...), on a specific task, as all the options relate to a particular task.
 They are not general.
 I created an array of ellipsis icons that I iterated through and added an event listener for clicks.
 When any of the icons were clicked the popover would appear over the associated icon.
 I started by using getBoundingClientRect() as illustrated below.

             const ellipsisArray = document.querySelectorAll('.task-options');